zalando/zalando-howto-open-source/README.md

 #### Provide a Pull-Request Template

-As Issues are the basis for onboarding contributors, creating a roadmap for your project or tracking bugs, with pull requests you are managing the solutions for every issue.
-They are also often used to document how a solution is developed.
-Additionally, referencing issues in pull-requests shows everyone that someone is working on it and they can see the progress.
+The Issues Tracker is the entry point for onboarding contributors, so use our [pull request template](pull_request_template.md) to create a roadmap for your project or track bugs.
+A pull request template improves development quality and provides a common guideline for contributors to follow.
+It also enables to you to reference issues and shows others your development progress.

-A pull request template increases the quality of your pull-requests and provides a common guideline what contributors have to take care of if they contribute to your project.
-Basically, you add a `PULL_REQUEST_TEMPLATE.md` into the root of your project folder.
-Once it is merged, every new pull request will use your template.
+Add a `PULL_REQUEST_TEMPLATE.md` into the root of your project folder.
+Once you merge it, every new pull request will use this template.
+[GitHub's help section](https://help.github.com/articles/creating-a-pull-request-template-for-your-repository/) offers a step-by-step guide with more information about PR templates.
-We are providing a basic [pull request template](pull_request_template.md) and you can find a step-by-step guide [in the github help section](https://help.github.com/articles/creating-a-pull-request-template-for-your-repository/).

 ### Stay Secure
 ##### Two-Factor Authentication Is Required